-Each month the ABS publishes a range of seasonally adjusted and trend estimates in Labour Force, Australia (cat. no. 6202.0).
+Each month the ABS publishes a range of seasonally adjusted and trend estimates in Labour Force, Australia.
 The trend series smooths the more volatile seasonally adjusted estimates, and provide the best measure of the underlying behaviour of the labour market.

 Understanding trend data

 Trend data provides the best measure of the labour market, as it specifically excludes seasonal factors (for example, employment always increasing in December) and irregular effects (a one-off event, like the Commonwealth games).
 It also smooths out month-to-month sampling variability.
 Trend data provides the best means of determining whether the labour market is strengthening or softening, and how the composition of the labour market is changing over time.

 Seasonally adjusted estimates have seasonal effects removed, but they still contain the irregular elements, including month-to-month sampling variability.
 This means that monthly seasonally adjusted estimates provide a less reliable indication of labour market trends.

 For further information, see: Time Series Analysis: The Basics.